 His McLaren teammate, fellow-Briton and 2009 champion Jenson Button is also optimistic after sensing that he now has the speed and performance available to enable him to set the pace ahead of Red Bull.

-McLaren’s confidence ahead of the race on a circuit known for its high rate of accidents, attrition and unique challenges—it combines high-speed straights with hairpins—is matched, however, by similar feelings at Red Bull and Ferrari.
+McLaren’s confidence ahead of the race on a circuit known for its high rate of accidents, attrition and unique challenges — it combines high-speed straights with hairpins — is matched, however, by similar feelings at Red Bull and Ferrari.

 Each team will have to set up their cars in a “new” way after the relatively straightforward opening six events.
+Due to the speed, they will adopt a low down-force configuration on the track with the longest full-throttle time of all and ensure they have maximised their braking performance.

 Australian Mark Webber, of Red Bull said: “My favourite thing about Canada is the laid-back attitude of the fans, which makes the atmosphere very good.